It’s no surprise that many famous painters, such as Van Gogh, have been inspired by Drenthe.

 Hunebeds

 Drenthe contains a very special piece of prehistoric culture, namely the hunebeds.
 There are no fewer than 52!
 Hunebeds are tombstones, built 5000 years ago using boulders weighing anywhere from 2000 to 20,000 kilograms apiece.
-The hunebeds come in all sorts of shapes and sizes and can all be viewed for free.
-If you are visiting Drenthe, we’re sure you’ll come across at least one!
+The hunebeds come in all sorts of shapes and sizes and can be viewed for free.

 Tip: Visit the Hunebed Centre in Borger to travel back to prehistoric times and visit Drenthe’s the largest hunebed.